Séance: Spirit boards, talking boards, and ouija boards

 Spirit boards, also known as talking boards, or ouija boards (after a well-known brand name) are flat tablets, typically made of wood, Masonite, chipboard, or plastic.
 On the board are a number of symbols, pictures, letters, numbers and/or words.
 The board is accompanied by a planchette (French for "little board"), which can take the form of a pointer on three legs or magnifying glass on legs; homemade boards may employ a shot glass as a planchette.
 A most basic Ouija board would contain simply the alphabet of whatever country the board is being used in, although it is not uncommon for whole words to be added.

 The board is used as follows:

 One or more of the participants in the séance place one or two fingers on the planchette which is in the middle of the board.
 The appointed medium asks questions of the spirit(s) with whom they are attempting to communicate.

 Trumpets, slates, tables, and cabinets

 During the latter half of the 19th century, a number of Spiritualist mediums began to advocate the use of specialized tools for conducting séances, particularly in leader-assisted sessions conducted in darkened rooms.
 "Spirit trumpets" were horn-shaped speaking tubes that were said to magnify the whispered voices of spirits to audible range.
 "Spirit slates" consisted of two chalkboards bound together that, when opened, were said to reveal messages written by spirits.
-"Séance tables" were special light-weight tables which were said to rotate, float, or levitate when spirits were present.
+"Séance tables" were special lightweight tables that were said to rotate, float, or levitate when spirits were present.
 "Spirit cabinets" were portable closets into which mediums were placed, often bound with ropes, in order to prevent them from manipulating the various aforementioned tools.